AstroTechies/unrealmodding/unreal_pak/README.md

 # unreal_pak

 Library crate for working with Unreal Engine .pak files.
+Currently only suuport version 8.